 The Circle is Full

-The Phantom of Savamala.
-Last year, Serbian Ombudsman (and this year presidential candidate) Saša Janković, issued a report concluding that Belgrade police deliberately refused to respond to calls from people “who saw around 30 masked men armed with baseball bats and equipped with diggers, tearing down buildings on the riverbank of “Savamala” neighbourhood on the night between April 24 and 25, and allegedly beating up local residents.”
-The neighbourhood in question is part of the greater area due to be turned into “Belgrade Waterfront”, with new opera house, shopping centre and luxury hotels and apartments.
-The “Belgrade Waterfront” project is veiled under a shady deal, which, for the most part, remains classified.
-Nothing screams “failed state”, like a demolition in the middle of urban district near the city center, with the gang of masked men holding witnesses hostage and beating them, and police and judiciary doing nothing about it.
-After voicing these allegations, Saša Janković, well known for being critical towards many of the government policies (or lack of them), found himself once again as a target of massive smear campaign, conducted by pro-government tabloid “Informer” and an online army of Progressives’ supporters who are allegedly “employed” as living “Internet bots”.
-This form of bullying is now well established part of political public discourse in Serbia, meant to make journalists and public figures think twice before they criticize the work of the government.
-Those who don’t think twice, like weekly magazine “NIN”, end up being fined in warp-speed trials in the judicial system where even the simplest of cases tend to drag for decades.
-After the parliamentary elections in 2016, where Progressives won majority in parliament of Vojvodina province, in a matter of days, the TV station of Public Broadcasting Service of Vojvodina, RTV, saw a swift change of the entire management, as well as reassignment of the editors, journalists and anchors who were known to hold and express views critical of government.
-In this atmosphere of misery, fear and struggle, Serbia walked into presidential elections campaign.
+The phantom of Savamala.
+Last year, Serbian Ombudsman (and this year, presidential candidate) Saša Janković, issued a report concluding that Belgrade police deliberately refused to respond to calls from people “who saw around 30 masked men armed with baseball bats and equipped with diggers, tearing down buildings on the riverbank of the ‘Savamala’ neighbourhood on the night between April 24 and 25, and allegedly beating up local residents.”
+The neighborhood in question is part of the greater area planned to be turned into the “Belgrade Waterfront,” with a new opera house, shopping center, and luxury hotels and apartments—under a rather shady deal, which, for the most part remains classified.
+Nothing screams “failed state” like a demolition in the middle of an urban district near the city center, with a gang of masked men holding witnesses hostage and beating them, and the police and the judiciary doing nothing about it.
+After voicing these allegations, Saša Janković, well-known for being critical toward many government policies (or lack of them), found himself once again a target of a massive smear campaign conducted by the pro-government tabloid Informer, an online army of Progressives’ supporters who are allegedly employed as living “Internet bots.”
+This form of bullying is now a well-established part of the political public discourse in Serbia, meant to make journalists and public figures think twice before they criticize the work of the government.
+Those who don’t think twice, like weekly magazine NIN, end up being fined in warp-speed trials in the judicial system, where even the simplest of cases tends to drag on for decades.
+After the parliamentary elections in 2016, where Progressives won a majority in parliament in Vojvodina province, in a matter of days, the Public Broadcasting Service TV station of Vojvodina, RTV, saw a swift change of its entire management, as well as reassignment of the editors, journalists, and anchors who were known to hold views critical of the government.
+People were handed down “reassignment orders” in the hallways.
+In this atmosphere of misery, fear, and struggle, Serbia walked into the presidential election campaign.

-Another unlikely candidate surfaced out of nowhere during this electoral campaign, addressing another group of young people who lost their trust in political process.
-Luka Maksimović campaigned under his alter ego, a satirized grotesque of average Serbian politician, “Ljubiša Preletačević Beli”.
-His “surname”, roughly translating as “fly over”, is tongue in cheek to the well established practice of Serbian politicians to switch from one to another ideologically opposed political party—in accordance with said party’s electoral success.
-Yet the elections were theirs to lose—Vučić won 54.9 percent of votes, second was Saša Janković with 16.2 percent of votes, followed by Luka Maksimović with 9.4 percent, according to the Belgrade based election watchdog Citizens at Watch (CRTA).
+Another unlikely candidate surfaced out of nowhere, addressing another group of young, disillusioned people.
+Luka Maksimović campaigned under his alter ego, a satirized grotesque of the average Serbian politician, “Ljubiša Preletačević Beli,” with his “surname” roughly translating to “fly over,” being tongue-in-cheek to the well-established practice of Serbian politicians switching from one to another ideologically opposed political party—in accordance with said party’s electoral success.
+Yet the elections were theirs to lose—Vučić won 54.9 percent of votes, second was Saša Janković with 16.2 percent of votes, followed by Luka Maksimović with 9.4 percent, according to the Belgrade-based election watchdog Citizens at Watch (CRTA).

 What made Vučić so successful?